Not all whiskey cocktails are boozy and stirred and the Scofflaw is a perfect example of how they can be light and fruity too.

-The term Scofflaw is a corny combination of words that was the result of a contest held by a prominent supporter of prohibition, Delcevere King.
+The term Scofflaw is a corny word combination that was the result of a contest held by a prominent supporter of prohibition, Delcevere King.

 The contest drew massive attention with thousands of entries and, dumb as it may seem, the term Scofflaw won.

-To poke fun at the Americans and their floundering attempts to halt drunkenness, the New York bar in Paris came up with this cocktail just weeks after the winning term “Scofflaw” was announced.
+To poke fun at the Americans and their failing attempts to halt drunkenness, the New York Bar in Paris came up with this cocktail just weeks after the winning term “Scofflaw” was announced.